Changa Manga: Revival of Changa Manga Forest

-Additionally, afforestation of new plants were done in 1500 acre blank area.
-It is pertinent to mention that an additional 4000 acres is still pending afforestation that is respected to be started by next year.
+Additionally, afforestation of new plants was done on a 1500 acre blank area.
+It is pertinent to mention that an additional 4000 acres is still pending afforestation that is expected to be started by next year.
 However, 150000 poplar plants have been recently planted on the road sides to give the forest a better look.
-In the same period 52 FIRs have been registered, however most of them are still pending investigation as the accused are, either themselves or family members of, prominent political figures of area including Ch Mehmood Anwar and Rana Muhammad Ishaq Khan blending to ruling party of Punjab.
+In the same period 52 FIRs have been registered, however most of them are still pending investigation as the accused are, either themselves or family members of, prominent political figures of the area including Ch Mehmood Anwar and Rana Muhammad Ishaq Khan belonging to the ruling party of Punjab.

 Changa Manga has long been waiting for all this.
 Now when things are back on track; it shall be expected that the authorities will not turn a blind eye towards affairs and will help forest administration in preventing culprits from further destroying the forest.
 Similarly, it is also recommended that encouragement rewards may be given to the current administration for doing honest efforts to save the forest.

 According to Forest Department officials in April 2020, honey sales from Changa Manga wildlife preserve increased from Rs.
 729,000 in the 2016-17 financial year to Rs.
 1.3 million in the 2019-2020 financial year.
 This is asserted to be due to increased honeybee presence at the preserve as a result of Billion Tree Project afforestation efforts and decreased use of pesticides and industrial fertilizers in the vicinity of the region.